haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- First let’s look at the file with the deaths data in it.
 If you double-click it in the folder you saved the file in, it should open in Excel or as a text file, and you will see that it has an ID column (OBJECTID), the number of cases (Num_Cases ), an Address Column (Address), x coordinates (xcoord), and y coordinates (ycoord).
 These coordinates are helpful, as they let us import the data into GIS.
 	- In QGIS, go to the *Delimited Text* section in the *Data Source Manager*
 	- Under File name, browse for the deathAddresses.csv file and select Open.
-	- QGIS will read in the file, and should automatically recognize some key features of the file (Figure 2), including:
+	- QGIS will read in the file, and should automatically recognize some key features of the file, including:
 		- That the file format is comma delimited
 		- That the first record in the file contains the names of the columns rather than data within the columns
 		- That two of the fields in the file include spatial information relating to the x and y coordinates.
 Here, the CRS is EPSG:4326 - WGS 84 (make sure that it is set correctly).